Navigate to the following curriculum areas using the topic buttons below:

 - To develop a love of literature.

-- To develop the habit of reading widely.
+- To develop the habit of reading widely and for enjoyment.

-- To use discussion in order to learn.
+- To use discussion in order to support and enhance learning.

 - To acquire a wide vocabulary.